macad-me/sofa-deployment-test/web/getting-started.md

 - **Vulnerability Details:**  For each CVE, links are provided to view detailed records at CISA.gov or CVE.org.
 Use 'Command-click' to open a CVE record on the NVD website, highlighting detailed info on actively exploited vulnerabilities and related security advisories
 - **Search and Highlight**: Search for specific CVEs to identify which OS updates address the vulnerabilities

+## Self-hosting

+For production use, we highly recommend self-hosting the feed to improve reliability and security.
+This can be easily done by forking this repository and setting up a GitHub Action to deploy the feed on your own webhost.

+For detailed instructions, check out our [Quick Start Guide to Self-Hosted SOFA](self-hosting.md).

 ## RSS Overview

 Subsribe to the RSS feed here: https://sofa.macadmins.io/v1/rss_feed.xml